amirkhasru123/project8bc/verilog/chipverify/4behavioralmodeling/readme.txt

 ####Verilog Block Statements
-	Blocks of code works together.
+	Block of code works together.

-	Two types.
+	Two types
-	1.Sequential:
+	Sequential
 		A block of code executes sequentially.
 		Starts with 'begin' and end with 'end'.
-	Parallel:
+	Parallel
 		A parallel block can execute statements concurrently.
-		Must be embeded between 'fork' and 'join'
+		Must be embeded between 'fork' and 'join'.

-Note: Programming language 'Go' does have concurrency imbeded in its core.
-Two concepts related???
+Note: 'Go' has concurrency feature.
+Two concepts related?

 ##Implementation
 	forkJoin.v

 ####Verilog Assignment
-	Three types.
+	There are three types of assignment.

-	1. Continuous
+	Continuous
-		assign can be used.
+		assign
-	2. Procedural:
+	Procedural
 		always, initial, task, functions
-	3. Continuous procedural
+	Continuous procedural
 		Assignment doen't have a duration.
-Hold value until next assignment. assign, deassign //for reg only
+Hold value until next assignment. assign, deassign. //for reg only
-		force, release.//for net and reg
+		force, release. //for net and reg

 ####Verilog Blocking and Nonblocking
-	1. = is used to block.
+	 = is used to block.
-	2. <= is used to not block.
+	 <= is used to not block.

 ####Verilog Control Block
 	if-else-if
 	Just like C.

 	forever
 	Infinite loop.

 	repeat
 	Repeat blocks n times.

 	while
 	Like C.

 	for
 	Like C.